Mon–Thur: 7am to 5:30pm

 My mailbox was knocked over.
 When will it be replaced?

-For damages caused by Genesee County Road Commission vehicles, the Road Commission will reimburse property owners $30 upon presentation of a receipt for a mailbox.
+For damages caused by Genesee County Road Commission vehicles, the Road Commission will reimburse property owners up to $60 upon presentation of a receipt for a mailbox.
 Receipts may be mailed or brought into our office at 211 W. Oakley St. Flint, Michigan 48503.

 A speed bump is a bump of asphalt about a foot wide, 3 to 4 inches high, and placed laterally across the traveled portion of the road.
 The speed bump poses an increased hazard to the unwary, a challenge to the daredevil, a disruption of the movement of emergency vehicles, the cause of an undesirable increase in noise, and a real problems for snow removal.